 Upon your return to Mexico City, enjoy an evening wandering the streets of the downtown core before selecting a restaurant that suits your taste.

 Chat with a local specialist who can help organize your trip.

 Day 4: Drive to Oaxaca City

 Today you will travel five to six hours south to the city of Oaxaca.
 After settling into your accommodation, meet your guide for your tour of this colorful colonial city.

-Your first stop is to the early 17th-century Xochimilco Aqueduct located just outside of the downtown core.
-From there, return to the city center and walk along Calle García Vigil to reach the former convent of Santo Domingo de Guzmán, home of the sprawling Museum of Cultures, which houses the treasures of Monte Albán's tomb 7 (one of a number of pre-Columbian tombs).
-Continue to the Baroque Temple of Santo Domingo before further exploring the colorful and car-free Alcalá Street, passing by stunning churches and historical buildings, restaurants and cafés.
+Your first stop is the early 17th-century Xochimilco Aqueduct, located just outside of the downtown core.
+From there, return to the city center and walk along Calle García Vigil to reach the former convent of Santo Domingo de Guzmán, home of the sprawling Museum of Cultures, which houses the treasures of Monte Albán's Tomb 7 (one of a number of pre-Columbian tombs).
+Continue to the Baroque Temple of Santo Domingo before further exploring the colorful and car-free Alcalá Street, passing by stunning churches and historical buildings, restaurants, and cafés.

-Day 5: Day trip to Tree of Tule, Hierve el Agua and Teotitlán del Valle
+Day 5: Day Trip to Tree of Tule, Hierve el Agua & Teotitlán del Valle

 Meet your guide outside your accommodation for a full-day excursion.
 Your first stop is in Santa María del Tule to see the ancient Tree of Tule, an approximately two-thousand-year-old Montezuma cypress—its trunk is the stoutest in the world!